Gifted-one/EchoesOf_a_Machine/README.md

 ## How it works
 - LDRs detect the intensity of the light from the LEDs in the mic subsystem and display the output in patterns on the neopixel ring.
 - PIR sensor detects the direction of motion of the birds by comparing trigger time stamps in a range of 15cm
-- Multiplexer reads 5 analog sensors sequentially
+- Arduino reads 4 analog sensors sequentially used to create an algorithic average that changes the NeoPixel animation
 - Neopixel ring displays animations based on the data recieved.

 ## Credits
 -[Adafruit_NeoPixel]by Phil "Paint Your Dragon" Burgess for Adafruit Industries, with contributions by PJRC, Michael Miller and other members of the open source community.
 -[NewPing](https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home) by Tim Eckel
 - [KissFFT](https://github.com/mborgerding/kissfft) by Mark Borgerding
 - [FastLED](https://github.com/FastLED/FastLED) by Daniel Garcia and contributors